top of page

 In December of 1977, seven months after the Bravo blowout, and a few days before Christmas, Red fired Boots Hansen and Coots Matthews.
 In Red's book, An American Hero, Red said they quit but I actually have a copy of the letter Red wrote to Boots and Coots giving them the axe.
 The following year Boots and Coots went into business for themselves and their first year had more than four million dollars of revenue in the well control business.
 In 1979 Red made history once again when he was involved in the Ixtoc blowout in the Gulf of Mexico.

-Firing Boots and Coots, after 19 years together, created many years of very hard feelings between Boots and Red.
-Coots and Red sort of made up after some time had past, however, and were always friendly to each other.
-As late as 1996 Red, Coots, David Thompson and myself had lunch together one afternoon at a steakhouse on the Katy Freeway.
-We got kinda drunk and I simply sat there spell bound as Red and Coots told stories for two hours.
-Neither one of them could hear worth a shit from all the blowouts they were on over the decades so they were hollering at each other at the table, telling the most unbelievable stories you could possibly imagine.
+As late as 1995 Red, Coots, David Thompson and I had lunch together one afternoon at a steakhouse on the Katy Freeway.
+We had a drink or two and I was spell bound as Red and Coots told stories for two hours.
+Neither one of them could hear worth a shit from all the blowouts they were on over the decades so they were hollering at each other at the table, the volume cranked way up, telling the most unbelievable stories you could possibly imagine.
 The entire restaurant sat there in disbelief and listened, silently, like an E.F.
 Hutton commercial was underway.
 When we left the steakhouse a lot of people stood and applauded Red and Coots.
 Personally, I'll never forget that as long as I live.
 It was fantastic.

 The rift between Red and Boots never healed entirely.
 It was a struggle for me to even get them to agree to be in the same History Channel documentary together regarding well control history in 2003.
 Red and Coots have now, of course, both passed away and since this piece was written Boots, too, passed away in 2019; he was 93 years old.